 Skip/Vice Stand at the Target Location

 The Laws of the Sport of Bowls do state that placing an object onto the green to guide a bowler’s delivery is not allowed (Section 34) but this does not mean that the person directing the head cannot stand anywhere he/she wants on the rink (Section 12.1.3).
-It is only specified that once a bowl has been delivered that person must immediately withdraw to a position behind the head.
-Therefore, the Greenbowler recommends that the person directing play should first visualize the path that the expected opposition bowl is likely to take when it attacks the head and then stand, with heels together and toes apart as pictured above, at the exact spot the bowl is needed, as a target for the bowler at the mat.
+It is only required that once the bowl has been released that person must immediately withdraw to a position behind the head.
+Therefore, the Greenbowler recommends that the person directing play should first visualize the path that the expected opposition bowl is likely to take when it attacks the head and then stand, with heels together and toes apart as pictured above, at the exact spot the block is needed, as a target for the bowler at the mat.
 Then, when the bowl is released the person directing the play should immediately and directly move back behind the head.
 In this way delivering a block shot becomes no more difficult than drawing to a displaced jack because the target spot has been made visible!

-The second distance the Greenbowler recommends for a block shot is 21 meters, which is the distance to the hog line in Canada.
+The second distance the Greenbowler recommends for a blocking shot is 21 meters, which is the distance to the hog line in Canada.
 In other countries, the hog line may be at 23 meters and then that should be the target distance.

 The person directing the head should stand, heels together and toes apart as illustrated, at the spot where the imagined path of the opponent’s bowl and the hog line intersect.
 The bowler on the mat should visualize a path (usually choosing the inside-out path) from the mat to where the person directing the head is standing and then bowl with the same weight as for a jack at the minimum distance.
 Once the bowl is released the person directing the head must promptly move back behind the head.